ClamAV C-ICAP causing Kernel Panic and System Crash

 Could be related to #7149 based on the comments on the FreeBSD bug report

-#4 Updated by Jim Pingle 18 days ago
+#4 Updated by Jim Pingle about 2 months ago

 Nothing from that address but I see one at the right time that came in over IPv6 (2001:470:6e prefix).
 That looks to be something else (hardware maybe?)
 Lots of other errors happening and some corruption in the output where there shouldn't.
 Doesn't look related to this bug to me.